 Consensus forecasting requires the conference principals to arrive at agreed-upon forecasts.
 The procedure is truly by consensus with each principal having a veto.
 Section 216.133(3), F.S., defines "consensus" as "the unanimous consent of all of the principals."
 All parties must agree on the forecasts before they are finalized.
-Each state agency and the judicial branch must use the official results of the conference in carrying out their duties under the state planning and budgeting system; however, the Legislature is not bound to use the official consensus forecasts.
+Each state agency and the judicial branch must use the official results of the conference in carrying out their duties under the state planning and budgeting process; however, the Legislature is not bound to use the official consensus forecasts.
 Nevertheless, since 1970, the Florida Legislature has consistently used the results of these conferences in its official duties.

 The principals generally meet in a series of regularly scheduled Consensus Estimating Conferences to provide the forecasts needed to support the planning and budgeting process.
 Impact conferences are held when estimates are needed to determine the impact of changes or proposed changes to current law or current administration.
+Current law does not specify the methods, techniques, or approaches for developing estimates or forecasts; however, the impact conferences typically use static analyses with modest adjustments for likely behavioral changes when conditions warrant their inclusion.